gdohmeier/thedohmeiers-gatsby-decap-cms/src/pages/about/index.md

 Join in the community chats with other subscribers who share the same interests.

 ### Start your own site like this
 Enjoying the experience?
-Get started for free and set up your very own site like this using this github template site. ().
+Get started for free and set up your very own site like this using this [github template site](https://github.com/decaporg/gatsby-starter-decap-cms).
 This site is edited on github and hosted on Netlify, free.